eduardoboucas/buildtimes/posts/2022-11-07-publishing-deno-modules/2022-11-07-publishing-deno-modules.md

 ## Parting thoughts

 This is admittedly not be the most impartial technical piece ever, since [I work at Netlify](/about).
-I did start from the premise of finding the best workflow _for me_, and I tend to favour the tools that I enjoy using.
+I did honestly start from the premise of finding the best workflow for _me_, which I decided to share.
 So while there are many options out there, I struggled to find one that packs this much functionality with such simplicity.

-With the "this is not a Netlify marketing piece" caveat out of the way, I would love to hear about the workflow that works for you.
-If you end up using the same as mine, definitely [hit me up](https://twitter.com/eduardoboucas!<!--tomb-->
+With the _«this is not a Netlify marketing piece»_ caveat out of the way, I would love to hear about the workflow that works for you.
+If you end up using the same as mine, definitely [hit me up](https://twitter.com/eduardoboucas)!<!--tomb-->